Manu404/edmund/README.md

 ##### Edmund::ScreenManager()

 - Handle the logic and IO manipulation behind the different screens of the device.
 - At each frame, the loop() method of the current screen is called, the screen return the id of the next screen to navigate to next frame (if no navigation required, himself).
+The screen knows about IInputDevice and IIOutputDevice
 - All screen implement Edmund::UI::IScreen
 - Edmund::UI::DefaultPropertyNavigationScreen is used by most layout displaying stats (but not required) and provide basic navigation/property updating and support.
 - Uppon construction, the screenmanager instantiate/register each screen available in unique_ptr.

 ## why that much stuffs for a thing I'll certainly be the only dude doing stuffs with?

-Will not use any 'real certified dissociated elasticity' for this, in fact, I hate them as much as they are needed (even tho merise and unified process were envision at start, I'm sure those have a bright future), mainly cause they are symptoms of problems they don't solve, just provide workaround.
-Writting user doc is a good and quick way to express requirements take decisionsn implementing them quickly and iterate over them instead of searching way too long for the "correct solution" (that will have to be iterated over too anyways).
-Most (non)-functionnal requiremets added after initial prototype, so about 75% of the project, comes from selling them to myself in this doc and then regretting it for few days, how usual isn't it?
-It's also a break/bridge from/to writting code.
+Will not use any 'real certified dissociated elasticity' for this, in fact, I hate them as much as they are needed (even tho merise and unified process were envision at start), mainly cause they are symptoms of problems they were meant to solve, just provide rigid liability workarounds.
+Writting doc is a good and quick way to express requirements, take decisions, reflect, prototype quickly and iterate instead of searching way too long for the "correct solution" (that will have to be iterated over too anyways), even more when being alone while thinking about those stuffs.
+So yes, in the heart, this is elastic dissociation, without the pm/alm/pro bs.
+Most (non)-functionnal requiremets were added after initial prototype (about 75% of the project, comes from selling them to myself in this doc and then regretting it for few days, how usual isn't it?
+Finally, it's as much a break from "doing stuffs" as it is a bridge to "start doing stuffs".

 ## grandpa diatribe of stuff that happened when building the thing

 Don't expect anything smort nor relevant here.

 *As it wasn't reminded to me for long time, MS tends to break the nice things they've build.
 WSL 2 cross system file access are in-sane.
 Like in, not-sane, like in "please, kill that machine, it's been going through too much".
 And as much as I like(d) linux, WSL was a nice compromise between hardware support and tooling/desktop from windows with a "close to full fledge" linux subsystem, providing the best of both world, fixing the weakness of each others...
 I sincerely had moment of sincere joy using WSL thinking "that future is awesome, if only it was like that years ago, they finally get it !".
 But nay, fun is over, now it's a "true vm", with "true security bs perfs".
 So yep, no more mixing both world seamlessly sharing filesystem, say again hi to p9!
 Hi p9!
 Remember p9?
 A piece of technology that even Bell Labs might have forgotten they've developed for plan9, adhering 100% to the good ol "everything is file, file everything"...
 Microsoft mostly ending with that as Plan9 was maintained by Nokia Labs (until recent march 2021, where a foundation had been made "in order continue the work from Bell Labs for new generations.", (or let it die due to lack of support, yet used here and there, but hey, it's the P9 foundation that is responsible, maybe we'll "contribute" to fix our wsl, maybe) and nokia is kind of the beaten kid of msft (http://p9f.org/) So yup...
 With WSL2, for cross access, you basically share your fs across a virtual network and there's a windows side client that consume the exposed fs... defeating one of the only reason that made WSL way better than a vm...
 Ho yep, and if you already switched, too late, can't revert easily :) (because it's certainly way too advanced and secure, that would maybe degrade performances) gg wp.
 So thanks for bringing back those intense memories of joy procured by the appreciation of time flowing while building source across shared folder and reminding me the cost of staying at the window watching the pinguins fly.*

+## lie-sensing

+**BS-PL v6.7.3[unstable]: Bullshit power license**

+*Copywest 2000 <COPYRIGHT HOLDER> [I've printed it, and it's in my hand all the time, beware, ima watch ya' ]*

+*Permission is hereby granted, or not, free of charge, or not, to any/no person obtaining a copy of this software and associated documentation files (the  "Software"), to deal, or not, in the Software with, or without restriction including, or not, without, or with limitation the rights, or not, to use, or not, copy, or not, modify, or not, merge, or not, publish, or not, distribute, or not, sublicense, or not, and/or/xor/xand sell copies, or not, of the Software, and to permit, or not, persons to whom the Software is furnished to do so, or not, subject to, or not, the following conditions:*

+*The above copyright notice and this permission notice shall be, or not, included in all copies or substantial portions of the Software.*

+THE SOFTWARE IS PROVIDED, OR NOT, "AS IS", OR "WAS", WITH, OR WITHOUT WARRANTY OF ANY KIND,  EXPRESS OR IMPLIED, INCLUDING, OR NOT, BUT NOT LIMITED TO, OR LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,  TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE  SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+SUE ME DADDY

+**So, to sum up: do wathever the f*$# you want with this, but you're on your own.**